urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt1.md

 Once Urbit became a working prototype, in mid 2013, a company (Tlon) got off the ground to help develop Urbit and a number of other developers joined.
 At this point, Tlon bought half the address space from Curtis for what now looks like an exceptionally good deal.
 Then Curtis and Tlon each earmarked a significant chunk of address space for infrastructure and community development — we refer to this as the urbit.org address space, and it’s held by Tlon.

 From 2014-2018 Tlon and Curtis both gave away address space to individual contributors who were helping with the project.
 In 2016 and 2017, Tlon sold some of its address space in two crowdsales to fund the development of Urbit (which formatted the Urbit address space as a user-facing system).
+These sales were focused on getting address space into the custody of users with an interest in the technology and developing the network.

 It was then decided that a public key infrastructure was the most logical way to instantiate ownership of Urbit address space.
 Thus, after much [consideration](https://urbit.org/blog/urbit-and-the-blockchain/), Urbit ID was deployed to Ethereum in January 2019 under a set of contracts called Azimuth.
 At this point, there were about 2000 star holders and around 80 galaxy holders.
 We can’t be sure how many independent holders there are now — the address space is entirely out of our hands — but the distribution has been steadily increasing.
 Addresses trade regularly on urbit.live and Opensea, and are sold by a few other smaller outlets like planet.market and Urbit Marketplace, all of which are independent of Tlon.

 ## Analogues and the intrinsic value of address space

 We’ve often said that Urbit address space, particularly stars and galaxies, have intrinsic value that should be understood beyond simply the price of the planets they contain.
 Another way of putting this is that, because stars and galaxies are infrastructure nodes, they’re uniquely positioned to generate cash flow from activities on the network beyond simply selling their planets.

+This cash flow won't likely come from passive activity, but from actively working to develop businesses located on stars and galaxies.
 Let’s dig a bit deeper into these activities through the lens of some analogues to the existing world.

 ### DNS